b1nch3f/LoveCalc/README.md

 The art of love computing

 It was initially build in python but i found the java version much elegant, it uses simple linked list approach to find the love percentage between two people, read the readme.txt file for more information.

+Original idea : A friend

+Original programmer : Sangram Kesari Ray